-Currently all pupils in S3 now make option choices for certificated courses in S4.
-Pupils in S4 study 7 subjects at National 3, National 4 or National 5 level.
-A full option programme will run at the end of S3 to ensure pupils opt for the most appropriate subjects for their future.
-The most recent option choices are shown.
+At the end of S2, learners are guided and supported to make course choices which will lead to their National Qualifications in S4.
+In S3 & S4 young people study 7 subjects, which include English and Mathematics.
+However, within some subjects there is the possibility of being accredited for more than one qualification.
 Parents are reminded that if uptake for a particular subject or course in not high enough then the course will not run.

 National 3 (N3) and National 4 (N4) courses have unit assessments which pupils must pass in order to receive a course award.
 N3 and N4 awards are internally assessed, with assessments being moderated by the SQA.

 National 5 awards are externally assessed.